lukso-network/docs/docs/tools/getting-started.md

     // Then we log the address and send test LYX from the L14 faucet here: http://faucet.l14.lukso.network console.log('My new key address ', web3.eth.accounts.wallet[0].address)

-// We we already have a key created we display it, with its current balance } else {
+// If we already have a key created we display it, with its current balance } else {
     const myKeyAddress = web3.eth.accounts.wallet[0].address